sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Analytics.md

 ### Glue Elastic Views

-Combine and replicate data across multiple data stores with SQL.
+Combine and replicate data across multiple data stores with SQL to provide an **unified view of all the data**.

 ### Glue DataBrew